 - Reception centre with intensive guidance (ibo).
 In the ibo, we receive residents who are insufficiently able to function independently in a regular reception centre.
 Their behaviour leads to problems for employees and/or fellow residents.
 These residents temporarily move to a special reception centre where they receive intensive guidance.
 They learn skills and behaviour with which their self-reliance increases so that they can function better in a regular shelter.
 Return to a regular reception centre will always be our goal.

 - Reception centre with additional guidance and supervision (ebtl).
-In an ebtl, there is place for about 50 asylum seekers who cause nuisance in an asylum seekers centre, but are entitled to reception.
+In the ebtl, there is place for about 50 asylum seekers who cause nuisance in an asylum seekers centre, but are entitled to reception.
 In principle, a person who causes nuisance is placed in the ebtl for 3 months.
 The house rules in an ebtl are stricter than in an azc.
 The residents are obliged to follow an intensive day programme and they must report when they leave the site and come back.
 They do not receive financial benefits such as in a regular reception centre.
-There is an ebtl in Amsterdam and Hoogeveen.
+There is an ebtl in Hoogeveen.

 - Small housing facility (kwv).
 It is a small-scale shelter (16-20 places) for unaccompanied minor foreign nationals (amv).
 In addition, there are special process reception centres for these young people (pol-amv).